qcwrenshu/ash-public/README.md

 Thank you for using StormLands Ash.

 This version of Ash is provided with no warranty, no guarantee, and no support.
-Please attribute correctly.
+Please attribute correctly!

 <p align="center">
   <img src="https://cdn.discordapp.com/banners/761358247373438997/24e062660c7562a9b4a5e68b5b6cbee2.png?size=1024" />

 </p>